GayeYilmaz/SurvivalGame/README.md

  - Player can get the money, weapon and armor from the defeated monsters randomly.
  - Prize : -

- -Player can get items with posibilit as shown below.
+ - Player can get items with posibilit as shown below.

    - Chance to get weapon : 15%
      - Rifle : 20%